The Old Crone's Guide to Vietnam: What Ho! Thy First Days in the Land of the Ascending Dragon

 Greetings, intrepid traveller!

-So you’ve set your sights upon Vietnam—land of emerald rice paddies, thunderous mopeds, and a cuisine that could make a grown duke weep with joy.
-But before you don your explorer’s hat and stride forth with a leather-bound journal and dreams of pho-induced enlightenment, let us review a few indispensable nuggets of wisdom.
-Think of this not as a list of rules, dear reader, but rather as a series of polite nudges—like the kind your butler might give before you attempt to wear linen to a monsoon.
+So, you’ve set your sights upon Vietnam—the land of emerald rice paddies, thunderous mopeds, and a cuisine that could make a grown duke weep with joy.
+Before you don your explorer’s hat and stride forth with a leather-bound journal and dreams of pho-induced enlightenment, let us review a few indispensable nuggets of wisdom.
+Think of this not as a list of rules, dear reader, but as a series of polite nudges—like the kind your butler might give before you attempt to wear linen to a monsoon.

 Do: Equip Thyself With Modern Magic (a.k.a. the Grab App)

 Before your dainty boots touch Vietnamese soil, install the Grab app.
-Not only will it summon you a trusty steed (read: a car or motorbike) within moments, but it shall also spare you the ignominy of being fleeced by a zealous cab driver with dreams of early retirement.
+This handy tool summons you a trusty steed (read: a car or motorbike) within moments.
+Furthermore, it shall spare you the ignominy of being fleeced by a zealous cab driver with dreams of early retirement.
 Bartering may be the sport of emperors, but no one wants to start their holiday haggling for a ride.

 Don't: Gamble With Thy Lungs or Skin

-Pollution in cities like Hanoi and Ho Chi Minh City can at times be rather ahem enthusiastic.
+Pollution in cities like Hanoi and Ho Chi Minh City can be rather ahem enthusiastic.
 Arm thyself with face masks—not the cucumber spa sort, but the kind that whispers, “I shall breathe clean air, thank you.”
-In summer, bring forth your suncream lest you be roasted like a street-side bánh mì.
+In summer, bring forth your sun cream lest you be roasted like a street-side bánh mì.
 In winter, a noble lip balm shall guard your kisser from becoming the Sahara itself.

 Do: Secure Thy Passport as You Would a Crown Jewel